GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex1_.md

 ## Step-by step introduction for participants

-> link where you can download this part as a short pdf to hand it to participants

 If you experience any problems during your use of the [Sketch Map Tool](https://sketch-map-tool.heigit.org/) please take a look at the [help page](https://sketch-map-tool.heigit.org/help).

-> Maybe first steps should be to form groups and decide on a case, and then start to discuss?

 ### 1. Start discussion
 Prepare and discuss in your group.